Rubinat/RaspberryDoorbell/README.md

 ```

 ### Install gpio-admin
 At the time of writing there is an open pull request for gpio-admin by VipSaran which solves a filepath issue to the gpio folders.
 I added VipSaran's fork as a submodule to our repository.
 So clone our repository recursively or use `git submodule update --init`.
 Make sure to `make` and `sudo make install` the gpio-project.
-Then run `initports.sh` to initialize the gpio pins.
+Then run our `initports.sh` script to initialize the gpio pins.

 ### Autostart the bell script
 Move the ```bell.sh``` from the repo to ```/etc/init.d/bell```.
 Then run ```sudo update-rc.d bell defaults``` (as described [here](http://raspberrywebserver.com/serveradmin/run-a-script-on-start-up.html))